technowledgy/vue-postgrest/README.md

 |reset                |Function      |Reset the entity's data object to initial state|
 |isDirty              |Bool          |Indicates wether data differs from initial state|

+Note: "patch" and "delete" methods are only provided, if the schema provides primary keys for the entity.

 ### Querys

 The query prop accepts an object with keys of column conditions and values of query string parameters.